VasilGVasilev/softuni-React/softuniReact/01. Intro-React-JSX/NB.md

     why npx create-react-app .
     . is current directory

-    npx, because it is not only a package, but a toolchain, also bad practice to have global install, instead node modules encapusaltes project for ver control, virtual env, containerization but this is done with npm, why npx:
+    NPX, because create-react-app is not only a package, but a toolchain, toolchain of files and executable commands
+        so although NPM deals with the bad practice of global install and encapusaltes the project for version control, virtual env, containerization it still does not deal with executbale commands Thus, use NPX:
-        NPX adds them to the user’s PATH and thus they can easily be directly invoked, which is necessary for packages containing executable commands Without an additional tool for invoking these executables, developers would need to dig through their project’s node_modules directory to find the right file.
+            NPX adds packages to the user’s PATH and thus they can easily be directly invoked (executbale commands)

     scripts
     npm start
         Starts the development server.